Dr. Ronald Heifetz biography, quotes and books

-Ronald Heifetz (born 7 February 1951) founded the Centre for Public Leadership and is the King Hussein bin Talal Senior Lecturer in Public Leadership at the John F. Kennedy School of Government and at Harvard University.
+Ronald Heifetz (1951) founded the Centre for Public Leadership and is the King Hussein bin Talal Senior Lecturer in Public Leadership at the John F. Kennedy School of Government and at Harvard University.
 Additionally, Ronald Heifetz is co-founder of Cambridge Leadership Associates and the theory on Adaptive Leadership.

 Ronald Heifetz gained recognition through his theories on practising and teaching leadership.
 In doing so, Ronald Heifetz his research is aimed at developing adaptive ability in societies, companies and non-profit organisations.

 Ronald Heifetz was born on 7 February 1951.
 Heifetz graduated from the Columbia University Harvard Medical School and the John F. Kennedy School of Government.
 He is also a cellist and former student of Gregor Piatigorsky.
 His brother is violinist Daniel Heifetz, founder and artistic director of the Heifetz International Music Institute.

 Before Heifetz decided to dedicate himself to studying leadership in public institutions and the business world, he briefly studied to become a surgeon.
 Ronald Heifetz completed his medical training in psychiatry.
 Additionally, he had the privilege of studying under Gregor Piatigorsky as a cellist.

 Currently, Ronald Heifetz is leading the Leadership Education Project at the John F. Kennedy School of Government of Harvard University.
 For the past fourteen years, he was responsible for developing the Adaptive Leadership theory and method for leadership development.
 Ronald Heifetz his research aims to offer strategy and tactics for mobilising adaptive work in politics, the business world and non-profit organisations.